rseeto/obri-consent-summary/README.md

 # OBRI-IBD: Consent Summary Pipeline
 ## Description
-This is a [Dagster](https://dagster.io/) pipeline which extracts consent data from the [REDCap](https://www.project-redcap.org/), creates a summary, and uploads it to a Dropbox folder.
+This is a [Dagster](https://dagster.io/) pipeline which extracts consent data from the [REDCap](https://www.project-redcap.org/), creates a summary, and uploads it to a Google Cloud Platform folder.
 It is assumed this project will be run on a Windows server which is reflected in the instructions.

 ## Technologies
 Project is created with:
 * Dagster
 * REDCap API
 * Python
-* Dropbox
+* Google Cloud Platform

 ## Installation: Download repository
 To run this program, this repository must be cloned or downloaded.
 The GitHub provided instructions on how to do this are available at [https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)